lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 See {{Bitmap}} for a description of the Bitmap.

-The representation of the Bitmap that is transmitted MUST be the truncated version specified in {{BitmapTrunc}}, in order to reduce the SCHC ACK message size.
+The representation of the Bitmap that is transmitted MUST be the compressed version specified in {{BitmapTrunc}}, in order to reduce the SCHC ACK message size.

-#### Bitmap Truncation {#BitmapTrunc}
+#### Bitmap Compression {#BitmapTrunc}
-For transmission, the truncated Bitmap in the SCHC ACK message is defined by the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):
+For transmission, the Compressed Bitmap in the SCHC ACK message is defined by the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):

 - Build a temporary SCHC ACK message that contains the Header followed by the original Bitmap.
 - Positioning scissors at the end of the Bitmap, after its last bit.